 Table 4.1 provides a mapping between the seven PbD principles and the documentation that software engineers must or should produce or reference throughout the software development lifecycle - from software conception to retirement.
 Please note spreadsheets, modeling languages, and other tools or representations may be used on their own or in combination for documentation, as long as they are sufficiently powerful to capture the essence of the software engineering translation of the PbD principles as provided in Table 4.1.

 Table 4.1.
-Mapping of Privacy-by-Design Principles to Software Engineering Referenced and Generated Documentation
+Mapping of Privacy by Design Principles to Software Engineering Referenced and Generated Documentation